 - This is ideal for the day right before you grocery shop.

 We have been here.
 Staring down a mountain of student loan debt, I set out to try to feed our family for $100/ week.
 This was 2015, we lived right by Aldi (my first grocery store love) and our 2 kids were really little and barely ate anything.
-A regular bag of goldfish lasted a week of snacks; now, it would last a day.
-(Less if we have a friend over who also has 4 kids – lol.
-I buy almost all snacks in bulk these days!)
+I pinched pennies, often paid cash for groceries to avoid going over budget, and price matched at Walmart.

-None the less, I wrote a 3-part series to help people figure out the right grocery budget for their families!
-I suggest reading the series in order and signing up for my 5-day grocery budget & meal planning over haul course.
+I wrote a 3-part series to help people figure out the right grocery budget for their families!

 - Post #1 – How Much Should You Spend on Groceries?